feedzai/pdb/README.md

 * Fixed several connection leaks
 * Fixed MySQL large result fetching

+## Changes from 2.8.0
+* It now uses Guava 25.1-jre version, which might require the client to also upgrade it to match the same version

 ## Compiling PDB

 In order to compile PDB you will need to have the Oracle Driver JAR in your local repository.